 - This communication works the same way whether the MXes communicate over the MPLS or over their individual Internet connections.

 When the MX devices report to the Dashboard, the Dashboard records both the SRC IP address of the traffic and the Interface IP of the MX.
 Sometimes these addresses do not match.
 This is common when the Device is placed in 1-armed VPN Concentrator Mode.
 This means that the MX has a private IP address, and VPN traffic is forwarded to the hardware for encapsulation.

-Below is a screenshot of the Appliance Status.
-Notice that the Internet Port is different from the Public IP address.
+Below is a screenshot of the Security & SD-WAN > Monitor > Appliance status > Uplink page.
+Notice that the WAN IP is different from the Public IP address.

 Below is an example of VPN Registry and the IP addresses that the Cloud records.